abassey/shoppies-w21/README.md

 Changes:
 1. Was not able to figure out the proper way I would like to control toggling the Nominate button between enabled and disabled at the right times, so instead have an aleart if the user tries to enter an empty nomination.

+Known Issue(s)/Bug(s):
+1. If multiple movies have the same name, only the first result is returned.

 Resources
 -
 #### Code References and Helpers